Skip to main content

 Texas Department of State Health Services:

 Texas Health Steps: Get free Continuing Education credits on-the-go with Texas Health Steps Online Provider Education!
-Courses are available 24/7 on a computer or mobile device and offer practical guidance that can be put into practice right away.
-All of the free modules can be found on the Texas Health Steps website.
+Courses are available 24/7 on a computer or mobile device and offer practical guidance to put into practice right away.
+Find all the free modules on the Texas Health Steps website.
 The courses listed below are modules that focus on issues specific to adolescents:

 • Promoting Adolescent Health